-If you prefer that the time of day not be displayed when the oven is not operating:
+If you prefer that the time of day not be displayed:

-- 1. Press CLOCK and CANCEL pads at the same time and hold for several seconds.
-The time of day will disappear in the display. - 2.
-Press CLOCK pad to briefly recall the time of day, if desired.
+- Press CLOCK and CANCEL pads at the same time and hold for several seconds.
+The time of day will disappear in the display. - Press CLOCK pad to briefly recall the time of day, if desired.
 The time of day will appear in the display for four seconds.